TEAM

 Laura Morsch-Babu

-Laura Morsch-Babu is PEBC’s director of communications, and is responsible for the development and execution of PEBC’s marketing and communications strategy.
+Laura Morsch-Babu is PEBC’s Senior Director of Communications, and is responsible for the development and execution of PEBC’s marketing and communications strategy.

 Prior to joining PEBC, Laura led public and private sector communications teams that supported children and educators at all stages of their lives – from early childhood through retirement.